 Explore Waterloo Region

 You don’t need to travel far to spend time outdoors, we strategically build our communities in areas where natural beauty isn’t far from home.
-We hope you take some time to explore and enjoy the fall season on one of the many beautiful trails in the KW Region!
+We hope you take some time to explore and enjoy the spring season on one of the many beautiful trails in the KW Region!